 Compile Command

-command transpiles Utah (.shx) source files into bash (.sh) scripts.
+The utah compile command transpiles Utah (.shx) source files into bash (.sh) scripts.
 This is the core functionality of Utah, converting TypeScript-like syntax into clean, executable bash code.

 Basic Usage